Equation of State and Joule-Thomson Expansion for the FRW Universe in the Brane World Scenario: Joule-Thomson Expansion of the FRW Universe in the Brane World Scenario

-However, it is hard to get the analytical relation $T=T(P)$ from (\ref{PR}) and (\ref{TR}), so the $JT$ coefficient can not be easily obtained from its definition (\ref{mu1}).
-Fortunately, there is a convenient formula for the $JT$ coefficient
+However, it is hard to get the analytical relation $T=T(P)$ from (\ref{PR}) and (\ref{TR}), so the JT coefficient can not be easily obtained from its definition (\ref{mu1}).
+Fortunately, there is a convenient formula for the JT coefficient

 where $C_P$ is the heat capacity at constant $P$.
-From (\ref{entropy}) and (\ref{eoso}), one can first get the heat capacity
+From (\ref{entropy}) and (\ref{eoso}), the heat capacity is obtained